-Note: As with all other IPP attributes, if the implementation can-not determine the correct value for this 3390 attribute, it SHOULD respond with the out-of-band value 'unknown' (see section 4.1) rather than try to 3391 guess at some possibly incorrect value and give the end user the wrong impression about the state of the Job 3392 object.
-For example, if the implementation is just a gateway into some printing system that does not 3393 provide from which it can normally get status, but temporarily is unable, then the implementation should 3394 return the 'unknown' value.
-However, if the implementation is a gateway to a printing system that never 3395 provides detailed status about the print job, the implementation MAY set the IPP Job object's state might 3396 literally be 'unknown'.to 'completed', provided that it also sets the 'queued-in-device' value in the job's "job-3397 state-reasons" attribute (see section 4.3.8).
-3398
+- As with all other IPP attributes, if the implementation cannot determine the correct value for this attribute, - it SHOULD respond with the out-of-band value 'unknown' (see section 4.1) rather than try to guess at some - possibly incorrect value and give the end user the wrong impression about the state of the Job object.
+For - example, if the implementation is just a gateway into some printing system from which it can normally get - status, but temporarily is unable, then the implementation should return the 'unknown' value.
+However, if - the implementation is a gateway to a printing system that never provides detailed status about the print job, - the implementation MAY set the IPP Job object's state to 'completed', provided that it also sets the 'queued- - in-device' value in the job's "job-state-reasons" attribute (see section 4.3.8).

-3399 4.3.7.2 Partitioning of Job States
+4.3.7.2 Partitioning of Job States